 Students should refer to their current class schedule in the MyTriton portal for specific withdrawal dates for each term.

-All requests for exceptions to this policy must be made in writing on a General Petition form and submitted to the Welcome Center in the Student Center within one calendar year of the semester in dispute.
-For more information, you may obtain a guide to refund petitioning at the Welcome Center.
+All requests for exceptions to this policy must be made in writing on a General Petition form and submitted to the Welcome Center in the Student Center within one calendar year of the start date of the semester in dispute.

 Tuition Refunds/Credit Vouchers for Students Called to Active Military Service